arx/ArxLibertatis/README.md

 `$ make`

-## Ubuntu / Debian (and other distros with default libjpeg 6)
+## Ubuntu / Debian (and other distros with default libjpeg version 6)

 If you get following build error:

-error: conflicting declaration ‘typedef long int INT32’
+/usr/include/jmorecfg.h:161: error: conflicting declaration ‘typedef long int INT32’

 `$ sudo aptitude install libjpeg8-dev`

+For 64bit:

-Some hints from cybersphinx on getting the 32bit libjpeg8 library (Ubuntu has only libjpeg6 in it's 32bit libs package)
+Some hints from cybersphinx on getting the 32bit libjpeg8 library (for linking)

+(Ubuntu has only libjpeg6 in it's 32bit libs package)

 http://paste.pocoo.org/show/323329/

-I will make the Ubuntu build section more straight forward, next time I build it in Ubuntu.
+I will make the Ubuntu build readme section more straight forward, next time I build it in Ubuntu.

 ## Run